symfony-si/symfony-docs-sl/book/forms.rst

 Finally, you added a submit button for submitting the form to the server.

 .. versionadded:: 2.3
-    Support for submit buttons was added in Symfony 2.3.
+    Support for submit buttons was introduced in Symfony 2.3.
 Before that, you had to add buttons to the form's HTML manually.

 Symfony2 comes with many built-in types that will be discussed shortly